 Discussions are thread-like posts that (when made) will show up on the community’s front page.
 When a discussion is getting a lot of replies, it’ll stay on the front for everyone to see.
 You can talk about anything on the community, but we have tags for organisation; be specific but don’t abuse them.

 The guild is our Discord server where anyone can talk to each other in real time.
-This service is great for sharing content, collaboration, and quick support; you can either join by clicking the ‘guild’ button on our navigation bar or through this link.
+This service is great for sharing content, collaboration, and quick support; anyone can join, and it’s linked to in the navigation bar.

 Text channels are the focus of our guild, along with voice channels.
 We segregate our channels based on the subject they were constructed for; as a result, please keep things where they belong.